 Status & Updates

-January 9, 2017: The FTC, together with the New York Attorney General, files a lawsuit against Quincy Bioscience for, among other things, falsely advertising Prevagen as able to improve memory.
+January 9, 2017: The FTC, together with the New York Attorney General, file a lawsuit against Quincy Bioscience for its deceptive advertising of Prevagen as able to improve memory.

 After the filing of the lawsuit, TINA.org sends letters to the same five major TV networks it had notified in January 2016 (ABC, NBC, FOX, The Weather Channel, and Turner Broadcasting System) to notify them of the federal lawsuit filed against Quincy Bioscience and urging them to cease airing ads for Prevagen.
 TINA.org also sends a letter to the BBB notifying it of the lawsuit and urging it once again to re-evaluate its A+ rating of the company.